 (2) : the science and art of military command exercised to meet the enemy in combat under advantageous conditions

 Reviewing this background helped us appreciate how strategy has evolved.
 In the post-World War II 1950s, a new definition arose as companies applied strategy’s principles in a business context.
 An old “sink or swim” mentality grew around a new term: competitive advantage.
 The best companies are still striving for competitive advantage, and the definitions and applications of strategy continue to be refined.

 How does this military-focused outlook on strategy relate to how your company develops and implements strategies?

 2. Strategy Is a Broad Concept, With Multiple Nuanced Definitions

 Our management consultants often partner with our clients to define and execute strategy, but we were curious about what our coworkers in technology and user design thought of the term.
-During the discussion, we reviewed the answers from an informal survey of members from Credera’s User Experience, Technology Solutions, and Management Consulting groups regarding their definitions of strategy.
+During the discussion, we reviewed the answers from an informal survey of members from Credera’s Experience Design, Technology Solutions, and Management Consulting groups regarding their definitions of strategy.
 Strategy may seem like a nebulous concept to many, so it was insightful to see where our various definitions overlap.
 Each group sees strategy primarily as a structured, goal-oriented approach to creating sustainable advantage, but each group’s perspective is also flavored by their particular experience and work style.